sam46/systems-notes/OS.md

 - amount of inodes is determined at format time!
 - inode takes space on disk (256 bytes == 1/16th of a block)
 - tradoff: more inodes == more files, but less space for data blocks
-- default: 1 inode for every 16 KB of data blocks (but configurable at format time)
+- default: 1 inode for every 16 KB of data blocks (configurable at format time)

 How to retrieve (a specific) disk block given an inode and offset?
 - multilevel indexing: